 If possible, schedule your return date for the middle of the week.
-A full week of 40+ hours away from your baby is going to be a shock to your system – and your baby’s.
+A full-time schedule of 40+ hours away from your baby is going to be a shock to your system—and your baby’s.
 See if your childcare provider will let your baby ease in as well.

 5. Practice Saying No

 After Abby was born and I returned to work, I let myself drown in obligations to other people.

 Every time I stayed up til 1:00 am catching up on work email because I had too much work to do during the workday, then woke up at 6:00 am to get us ready for the day—I wasn’t on my A game for Abby.
 My patience was razor thin, and my temper bubbled right at the surface, ready to spill over.

 Every night I was stressed about all the things I had to get done that evening after she went to bed—which was pretty much every night—I rushed through story time at bedtime, skipping sentences and sometimes entire pages when I thought I could get away with it.

 I wasn’t in the moment, and my mental health was suffering.